Barron Trump, America’s New First Son, Was Finally Seen At Father’s Inauguration

 The Inquisitr covered an article on Barron Trump being the nation’s first son since 1963 when John F. Kennedy, Jr. lived in the White House.

 Barron won’t be relocating with his mother to the White House until he finishes school in June.
 He currently attends Columbia Preparatory and Grammar School in New York City.
 Melania and Barron will spend the majority of their time at home in Trump Tower until this school year is complete.
-It was reported shortly after Donald Trump won the election that the presidential campaign was difficult on Barron and his parents don’t want to make the change more challenging for him than need be.
+It was reported shortly after Donald Trump won the election that the presidential campaign was difficult on Barron, and his parents don’t want to make the change more challenging for him than need be.

 Trump: ‘When you open your heart to patriotism, there is no room for prejudice’ https://t.co/qOKpNqYHdL